 Ownership of the property does not transfer until at least 8 business days after the actual foreclosure sale, which may occur at a date later than the initial sale date indicated on the mailed notice you received from this office.

 Property Tax Information

-Saguache County Tax Lien Sale accepts registration for bidders at www.zeusauction.com.
-The sale for Real Properties will be held online.
-Sales for Minerals and Mobile Homes will be conducted on the office of the Treasurer at 10 am on November 4, 2020.
+Saguache County Tax Lien Sale accepts registration for bidders at www.zeusauction.com, TBA.
+The sale for Real Properties and Minerals will be held online.

 - Employees and officials of Saguache County, members of their immediate family or their agents, are not allowed to bid at Saguache County Tax Sales.